vsllabs-git/webgl-react/README.md

     // invoke the useVslWebGL hook with your personal appId const { translate, VSLWebGl, isLoaded } = useVslWebGL({ appId: 'Your App ID here' })

-    const app = initializeApp(firebaseConfig);

     useEffect(() => {
         if (text_to_translate && isLoaded) {
-            // use the translate function to translate any text into ASL and animate in the webgl display translate(text_to_translate)
+            // use the translate function to translate any text
+            // into ASL and animate in the webgl display translate(text_to_translate)
         }
     }, [text_to_translate])